 The Gates Foundation and NGLC see learner profiles as a core design attribute for innovative schools that personalize learning for all students.
 I’ve gathered a few of my favorite resources for developing learner profiles below.
 I hope these will be useful for you and your school as you plan for and create systems for supporting your students through learner profiles.

-Sample Google Form Learner Profile Survey (you can make a copy of this form and customize it for your class or school)
+Sample Google Form Learner Profile Survey (you will be prompted to make a copy of this form, after which you can customize it for your class or school)

 Overview of Developing Learner Profiles from Alberta Education (I especially like the first six pages of this chapter)